Video recording of online workshop

-– how to get full engagement
+● Learn how to get full engagement

-– confidence hacks
+● Understand confidence hacks

-– how to teach meditation and centring
+● Learn how to teach meditation and centring

-– how to bond groups in different locations
+● Understand how to bond groups in different locations

-– practical tech tips (e.g. Zoom hacks)
+● Gain practical tech tips (e.g. Zoom hacks)

-– example techniques like centring
+● See example techniques like centring

 About the trainer

-He has taught in thirty countries and made embodiment available online through a YouTube channel that has over 13 million hits and on The Embodiment Podcast.
-He has a degree in psychology, an aikido black-belt and has trained with various body-mind masters and in many approaches, including in body psychotherapy, yoga, dance, bodywork and meditation.
+He has taught in 30 countries and made embodiment available online through a YouTube channel, which has over 14 million hits, and on The Embodiment Podcast.
+He has a degree in psychology, an aikido black-belt, and has trained with various body-mind masters and in many approaches, including body psychotherapy, yoga, dance, bodywork and meditation.
 Past clients have included Unilever, L’Oreal, Virgin Atlantic, Shell, Oxfam, The NHS, Ikea and The House of Lords.
-He has also worked with peace and trauma projects in Israel/Palestine, Afghanistan, Ukraine, Brazil, East Africa and with the Sierra Leonian Army.
-He also likes cats.
+He has also worked with peace and trauma projects in Israel/Palestine, Afghanistan, Ukraine, Brazil, East Africa, and with the Sierra Leonian Army.